-PROJECT MANAGEMENTPrerequisites: 600, 601, 602.
+Prerequisites: 601 or permission of instructor.
 Provides working knowledge of tools and methods available to project managers including computerized analysis of network models to aid in the planning and control functions.

-HEALTH SERVICES SYSTEMS MANAGEMENT

-Prerequisite: 580 or 600 or equivalent or permission of instructor.
+HEALTH SERVICES SYSTEMS MANAGEMENT Prerequisite: 580 or 600 or equivalent or permission of instructor.
 Study of health services organizations, comparative delivery systems, the roles of third-party payers and government policy in health care.
 Seminar format: major research paper required.

-HEALTH SERVICES RESEARCH PROJECT

-Prerequisites: 683 or permission of instructor.
+HEALTH SERVICES RESEARCH PROJECT Prerequisites: 683 or permission of instructor.
 In-depth field study in health services administration with applications of research and analysis skills.
 Course requires review of literature and a major research paper.